-Inspired bymy childhood garden, which no longer exists physically, I searched to rediscover lost innocence.
+Inspired bymy childhood garden, which no longer exists physically, I have searched to rediscover lost innocence through my work.
+Beginning in spring of the COVID-19 lockdown, my partner and I stayed with my parents to escape the confines of the city.
 Using my parents’ present-day garden as my guide, I witnessed the full cycle—from the first spears of growth until their inevitable demise.
 I took photos of what I saw there, trying to capture the essence of place, and myself in it.